marysabelmejia/to-do-list/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Following along with several modules, we learned how to make a to do list for which we can not only add items, but remove them as well.
 The final stage was to modify the styling.
+I modified font, size, and colors simply to my preference.

 <p align="right">(<a href="#top">back to top</a>)</p>